OpenFAST/openfast/docs/source/user/servodyn-stc/StC_input.rst

 **PrescribedForcesCoord** [switch]

-   Prescribed forces are in global or local coordinates   {1: global; 2: local}
+   Prescribed forces are in global or local coordinates  {1: global; 2: local}.
+   When using StC_DOF_MODE==5, PrescribedForcesCoord must be 1.

 **PrescribedForcesFile** [-]